 That said, the best way to go on a Tanzania safari is with local safari owners!
 We paid less than $200/night in LODGES!
-I highly recommend the company we went with, we had an amazing experience and it was more than worth it!
+I highly recommend booking with local safari owners instead of Western Owned operators because you will give back to the community and it’ll be cheaper too!
+We had an amazing experience and it was more than worth it.

 If you’ve ever wondered how to plan an African Safari or what animals you can see on a Safari in Tanzania this post is for you!